 The Whanganui River is the longest navigable river in NZ and was once the primary route for trade in the region.

-This was our choice, and we loved it!
+This was our choice on our first visit, and we loved it!

-While we were intrigued by the original features of this historical ship, it was the knowledge, fascinating, and entertaining stories told by Capitan Sam that made our tour so memorable.
-His wealth of general knowledge and history shines through stories from his 20 years on the river and date back over 100 years of history.
+While we were intrigued by the original features of this historical ship, it was Capitan Sam’s knowledge, fascinating stories, and entertaining manner that made our tour so memorable.
+His wealth of general knowledge and history shines through stories from his 20 years on the river, which date back over 100 years.

 The Motor Vessel Wairoa currently runs two-hour tours on weekdays that travel about 12km upstream before returning.
 There is both covered and open seating and a toilet onboard.

 Learn more or book your tour here.
-Or enquire about custom trips, like on-board weddings or barbeque sails.
+You can also inquire about custom trips, such as onboard weddings or barbeque sails.

-Regardless of which boat you choose, we found the Waimarie Riverboat Museum interesting and recommend a quick visit if time permits.
+Regardless of which boat you choose, we found the Waimarie Riverboat Museum interesting and recommend a quick visit if you have time.

-Durie Hill is the steep hill across the river from Whanganui.
+Durie Hill is a steep hill across the river from Whanganui.

-Back in 1910, a public transit system was needed to develop it as a suburb, as a cable car system was too expensive.
+Back in 1910, a public transit system was needed to develop the Durie Hill suburb.
+It was too steep for a cable car.
 The solution opened in 1919.
 It’s a heritage-listed 213m tunnel leading from the riverfront into the hill and a 66m elevator up to the top.

 Walking through the Durie Hill tunnel to the elevator

 At the end of the tunnel, we pushed the button, and the elevator appeared.
-One man operates it and basically spends his day talking about it as he shuttles people up and down.
-He also sells the tickets, so no need to get them in advance.
+One person operates it and basically spends their day talking about it as they shuttle people up and down.
+They also sell tickets, so there is no need to get them in advance.

 Durie Hill observation platform

 At the top, a set of spiral stairs outside the elevator’s building led us to a viewing platform where we enjoyed a bird’s-eye view of the town and the meandering Whanganui River.
-It’s free to climb.
+The stairs are free to climb.

 Durie Hill Memorial Tower